Expertium/expertium.github.io/Benchmark.md

 In order to calculate the length of the next interval, NN-17 requires the length of the previous interval, grade (Again/Hard/Good/Easy) and its own previous state, which is represented using four numbers: Difficulty, memory Stability, Retrievability, and the number of lapses.

 18.​ Ebisu v2.
 [It's an algorithm that uses Bayesian statistics](https://fasiha.github.io/ebisu/) to update its estimate of memory half-life after each review.
+While it has 3 parameters, Ebisu was not designed to optimize them automatically, they have to be configured manually.
 It uses the SR model.

 19.​ AVG.
 It's an "algorithm" that outputs a constant equal to the user's average retention.
 For example, if the user presses Hard/Good/Easy 85% of the time, the "algorithm" will always output an 85% probability of recall for any given review.
 You can think of it as a weatherman who says, "The temperature today will be average, the wind speed will be average, and the humidity will be average as well" every single day.
 This "algorithm" is intended only to serve as a baseline for comparison and has no practical applications.
 It does not use any model of memory.